paulmarrington/lispz/manuscript/riot.md

 [Riot](http://riotjs.com) is a tiny UI library then provides the best of Web components ([polymer](https://www.polymer-project.org/1.0/)) and [React](https://facebook.github.io/react/) in a package 15% of the size.

-In , like web components, each file (of type .riot.html) is a html fragment that also includes style and script elements.
+It, like web components, each file (of type .riot.html) is a html fragment that also includes style and script elements.
 Like web components it is based on creating custom tags.
 This provides clean and readable HTML.

 The *panel* tags is a Riot wrapper around bootstrap panels.